Anchorsify/Anchorsify.github.io/_summons/Bird.md

 ###### 2. Behavior

-Despite being very clever, ravens don't talk.
+Despite being very clever, Ravens don't talk.
 Or, it might be accurate to say they don't speak.

 They are able to communicate ideas to their summoner.
 After returning from scouting, it will perch somewhere the summoner can see it (on a tree stump, on a forearm if one is offered, and so forth) and begin tilting its head, pecking aimlessly with its peak, and shifting from side to side.
 Anyone looking at it will be able to tell it's doing something unusual, but the summoner will actually understand what it's "saying."

 ###### 3. Attributes

-Vitality: 200
+Vitality: 300
-STR: 10
+STR: 25
-RES: 10
+RES: 25
-CHA: 10
+CHA: 25
-DEX: 40
+DEX: 80
-AGI: 50
+AGI: 80

 Accuracy: 30
 Dodge: +20
+Genjutsu Defense: +20
 Movement: 5 yards per IC

 Awareness: +20
-Espionage: +25
+Espionage: +30
+Resistance: +20
 Stealth: +30

 **Enhanced Vision**
 Ravens ignore bonuses to Stealth TNs based on Stealth level.
 For example, if someone was in Stealth 3 with a Stealth TN of 45, it would be treated only as 30 for the raven (as it ignores the +15 from Stealth 3).